Use case / couples

 Track joint goals visually

-Start with one account, expand gradually
+Start small, expand gradually